 The student and preceptor should review and sign the Practicum Clinical Document.
 The Practicum Clinical Document confirms the preceptor’s agreement to serve as a preceptor for the senior nursing student during the current semester.
 The document provides professional and contact information for the preceptor.
 If indicated, the document validates that the ADN preceptor has adequate nursing experience and critical thinking skills to provide a meaningful clinical experience.

 The student and preceptor should review the Skills Assessment Sheet.
 The Skills Assessment Sheet provides the preceptor a customized list outlining areas of competency and areas in which additional experience is needed.

 The student and preceptor should review the Faculty and Student Contact Information Sheet.
-The Faculty and Student Contact Information Sheet provide contact information for the student, faculty, and JSU School of Health Professions & Wellness Dean.
+The Faculty and Student Contact Information Sheet provide contact information for the student, faculty, and JSU College of Health Professions and Wellness Dean.
 The preceptor is encouraged to call course faculty or administration at any time for questions or concerns.